Bottoms-Up: The Innovative Thinking Style of the Asperger’s Mind

 A bottom-up approach is ideal when there is a need for innovative ideas and solutions in the workplace.
 An innovative workplace, with a bottom-up approach doing business, by default, implements an incubator for out of the box thinking.
 Collaborative brainstorming is a natural bottom-down thinking approach.

 Personally I (much like Dr. Grandin), in any type of data collection, require many examples before I reach a final conclusion on my own and before I put a plan into action.
 An example can be found in how I am writing my current book about the workplace and Aspergers.
-When I find a new bit of information (concept of bottom-down thinking), I collect 20 or more bits of that same information from various sources (books, articles, journals, videos), and then compare, contrast, and logically decipher which makes the most sense to include in the book.
+When I find a new bit of information (such as the concept of bottom-up thinking), I collect 20 or more bits of that same information from various sources (books, articles, journals, videos), and then compare, contrast, and logically decipher which makes the most sense to include in the book.
 (This article you are reading now is a sample from my upcoming book and a result of hours of research using the bottom-up approach.)

 I look for patterns in repetitive data, theories, and conclusions.
 In another example, when I watched my 100th video on autism or read my 100th article, I went back in my mind to all the other information I had seen before, and pulled out patterns and repeated data.
 I sought out connections and confirmation of probable truths based on a collective, not a singular.